Walodja1987/xns/test/Tests.md

 #### Reverts

-- Should revert with `no ETH for free registration` error when msg.value > 0.
+- Should revert with `XNS: no ETH for free registration` error when msg.value > 0.
-- Should revert with `empty claims` error when claims array is empty.
+- Should revert with `XNS: empty claims` error when claims array is empty.
-- Should revert with `namespace not found` error for non-existent namespace.
+- Should revert with `XNS: namespace not found` error for non-existent namespace.
-- Should revert with `not namespace creator` error when called by non-creator.
+- Should revert with `XNS: not namespace creator` error when called by non-creator.
-- Should revert with `free name quota exceeded` error when claiming more than remaining free names.
+- Should revert with `XNS: free name quota exceeded` error when claiming more than remaining free names.
-- Should revert with `invalid label` error for invalid label in claims.
+- Should revert with `XNS: invalid label` error for invalid label in claims.
-- Should revert with `0x owner` error when owner address is zero.
+- Should revert with `XNS: 0x owner` error when owner address is zero.
-- Should revert with `owner already has a name` error when target owner already has a name.
+- Should revert with `XNS: owner already has a name` error when target owner already has a name.
-- Should revert with `name already registered` error when name is already registered.
+- Should revert with `XNS: name already registered` error when name is already registered.

 ---